peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `double AsDouble()`<br>
  Converts this object to a 64-bit floating point number.
 * `com.upokecenter.numbers.EDecimal AsEDecimal()`<br>
+ Converts this object to a decimal number.
 * `com.upokecenter.numbers.EFloat AsEFloat()`<br>
+ Converts this object to an arbitrary-precision binary floating point number.
 * `com.upokecenter.numbers.EInteger AsEInteger()`<br>
+ Converts this object to an arbitrary-precision integer.
 * `com.upokecenter.numbers.ERational AsERational()`<br>
+ Converts this object to a rational number.
 * `ExtendedDecimal AsExtendedDecimal()`<br>
  Deprecated.
 Use AsEDecimal instead.